Uniswap/docs/docs/sdk/v3/guides/swaps/02-trading.md

 return ethers.utils.defaultAbiCoder.decode(['uint256'], quoteCallReturnData)
 ```

-With the quote and the route, we can now construct an unchecked trade using the route in addition to the output amount from a quote based on our input:
+With the quote and the route, we can now construct a trade using the route in addition to the output amount from a quote based on our input.
+Because we already know the expected output of our Trade, we do not have to check it again.
+We can use the `uncheckedTrade` function to create our Trade:

 ```typescript
 import { Trade } from 'uniswap/v3-sdk'